elestio/ws-monitoring/README.md

 replace XXXXXXXXXXXXXXXXXXXXXXXXXX with the security token you have configured in appconfig.json

 &nbsp;

-# Websocket Usage in javascript
+Websocket Usage in JavaScript 🌐

     var shouldReconnect = true;
     var globalWS = null;